2019-2020 Committee Information

 It’s never too early to start planning for the annual Holiday Pantry Sale that takes place at the December meeting.
 Every year, our members generously donate their talents to provide a wide variety of beautifully packaged sweet and savory items for sale.
 Your generous support of this event has raised thousands of dollars to support our many programs.
 What is your specialty?

 Gardening, friendship, and shopping!
-The Market Place Committee presents “Trowels and Treasures,” a carefully selected themed collection of garden-related “must haves” for you or for a special gift.
-We hope to entice and surprise you each month with themes that include Get Started in the Garden, For the Birds, Vintage, and Picnic in Provence.
+The Market Place Committee presents a carefully selected collection of garden-related “must haves” for you or for a special gift.
+We hope to entice and surprise you each month with different vendors featuring members of our garden club and the community.
+And, back by popular demand, January will be “Vintage” month.
+Start saving your unused, unwanted and unloved quality items for our second annual “Vintage” sale.

-Watch for monthly updates in The Spindrifter so you won't miss out on what’s coming next.
+Watch for monthly updates in The Spindrifter so you won't miss out on our unique shopping opportunities.

 Master Gardener Table